zhuoqiang/goslate/README.rst

 Performance Consideration
 ================================

-Goslate use batch and concurrent fetch aggresivelly to achieve maximized translation speed internally.
+Goslate uses batch and concurrent fetch aggressively to achieve maximized translation speed internally.

-All you need to do is reducing API calling times by utilize batch tranlation and concurrent querying.
+All you need to do is reduce API calling times by utilizing batch translation and concurrent querying.

 For example, say if you want to translate 3 big text files.
 Instead of manually translate them one by one, line by line: